sara-nl/clouddocs/UvA-course-20160615/partA.markdown

 **Commandline access - SSH**

 * First find the your VM's IP address.
-Your VM's IP address is shown on in the _IPs_ column from the virtual machines list on the UI.
+Your VM's IP address is shown in the _IPs_ column from the virtual machines list on the UI.

 * On your laptop, start a terminal (in Mac/Linux) or GitBash (in Windows).